 How do you spot a Deepfake?

 Since its inception, Deepfakes have gotten harder to spot as technology continues its inexorable march of minute by minute improvements.
-Here’s some ways you can spot one:
+Here’s some ways you can spot Deepfake content:

 Don’t blink or you’ll miss it: Deepfake faces may not blink normally due to the fact that a majority of images run through the artificial intelligence creation show people with their eyes open.